This is the tenth year with Gardener Cary George in charge of the Garden.

 The summer was very dry.
 Four more Red Oaks died of oak wilt.

-The construction of the new north gate at the back of the Garden had been started in 1995 and would be completed in October of this year, with a retaining wall and fencing yet to be done.
+The construction of the new north gate at the back of the Garden had been started in 1995 and was to be completed in October of this year, with a retaining wall and fencing yet to be done.
 So far the cost to the Friends was $12,985, but that included the cost of the new Nordquist Fountain in the Upland Garden, completed in 1995, and about $2,000 of that cost came from a memorial from the Nordquist family.
 Some additional new wrought iron fencing would be added around the new gate but not until 1997.
-The old wire fence between the Garden and the back gate path would be retained and was replaced by the Friends in 2005.
+The rest of the old cyclone wire fence still remaining along the Garden’s north boundary would be retained and was replaced by the Friends in 2005.